theelims/StrokeEngine/Pattern.md

 Similar to Teasing or Pounding, but every second stroke is only half the depth.
 The sensation value can change the speed ratio between in and out.
 Sensation > 0 make the in move faster (up to 5x) giving a hard pounding sensation.
 Values < 0 make the out move going faster.
 This gives a more pleasing sensation.
 The time for the overall stroke remains the same for all strokes, even half ones.

 ### Deeper
 The insertion depth ramps up gradually with each stroke until it reaches its maximum.
-It then resets and restars.
+It then resets and restarts.
 Sensations controls how many strokes there are in a ramp.

 ## Contribute a Pattern
 Making your own pattern is not that hard.
 They can be found in the header only [pattern.h](./src/pattern.h) and easily extended.